 Enter the Citi AT&T Access More card

 The Citi AT&T Access&More card helps make things a little more palatable.
-There is currently not a valid public link, but Miles to Memories has found a working zombie link.
-The current offer is for a new phone credit (up to $650 value) after spending $2,000 in the first 3 months.
+There is currently not a valid signup link, but you can still get the card if you have another Citi card.

 I applied for a Citi AT&T Access More card a few months ago and was approved.
 Annoyingly, I only got a $1000 credit line and they would not increase it, even when I offered to move credit line around, and won’t do anything with it until I’ve had the card for at least 6 months.